 Sarah Horowitz is the Curator of Rare Books & Manuscripts and Head of Quaker & Special Collections.
 She supports research and teaching related to any areas of work with rare books and manuscripts.
 Sarah's research interests include primary source literacy, image/text interaction (especially in 19th century illustrated novels), assessment of student learning in special collections, and teaching with primary source materials.
-She recently served on a national committee to created guidelines for primary source literacy.
+She recently served on a national committee to create guidelines for primary source literacy.
+She is the Chair of the Rare Books and Manuscripts Section (RBMS) of the Association of College and Research Libraries for 2023-2024.

 Sarah enjoys connecting students and researchers with materials.
 Before joining the Haverford College Libraries in 2014, she worked for six and a half years as a special collections librarian at Augustana College in Illinois, where she taught many classes with primary source materials, helped to coordinate the college’s sesquicentennial, and oversaw a renovation of the special collections space.